simplesamlphp/SAML-tracer/README.md

 Once it is activated, you will get a window that shows all requests, and the data included in them.
 It also shows response headers.
 Messages including SAML data are highlighted with a SAML logo at the right side of the request list.
+Those containing WS-Federation data are highlighted with a WS-Fed logo respectively.

 Selecting a request gives you up to three tabs: